Table of Contents

-So, choose the best battery powered chainsaw that has a bar length which is appropriate for the type of cutting you intend to do.
+So, choose the best battery-powered chainsaw with a bar length appropriate for the cutting you intend to do.

 For example, if you’re doing a lot of delimbing and trimming, go for a small 8-12 inch cordless chainsaw (like my #1-3 picks below).
 If it’s a lot of tree cutting and firewood chopping, choose a 16-18 inch chainsaw (like the #4 and #5 best battery chainsaws below).

-Every chainsaw needs to be properly lubricated or it will burn up the motor and destroy the bar and chain.
+Every chainsaw needs to be properly lubricated or burn up the motor and destroy the bar and chain.

 Therefore, all chainsaws come with a way to oil these important components.
 But, the method each chainsaw uses can be vastly different.